mipsou/ansible.motd/README.md

 ## Description

-Configuriet dynamic motd file on Ubuntu and Centos.
+Configure a dynamic motd file on Debian and Redhat like.

 ## Installation